Companies that engage in social selling get 199% better ROI. (Source: awario)

 4. Content marketing generates 3x as many prospects as outbound marketing, but costs 62% less.
 (Source: Demand Metric)

 Why it matters: This stat is a win for content marketers from any angle.
 Not only will your marketing budget stretch farther, but your audience will get what they need from you while feeling more like a partner than a target.
-Generating 3x the prospects also gives you more time in the day to create content to keep the cycle going.
+Generating 3x the inbound sales prospects also gives you more time in the day to create content to keep the cycle going.
 And you’ll need the right content as you determine the best experience, because…

 5. 80% of customers say the experience a company provides is as important as its products and services.
 (Source: Salesforce)